marius92mc/movie-recommending-system/README.md

 port 5434.
 Change it from the same file if it is busy.
 ### 3. <b>Operations on the constructed model</b>

+Go to [http://0.0.0.0:5434/](http://0.0.0.0:5434/) and and have fun.

+Or interact with the constructed ML model via terminal with the following commands.

 - <b>POSTing new ratings</b> to the model

 ```